pawanprabhat/github-slideshow/_posts/0000-01-02-pawanprabhat.md

 layout: slide
 title: "Welcome to our github slide

-This is changed Github Desktop
+This is changed Github Desktop : more changes
 Use the left arrow